berkaykpinar/BookStore/README.md

-###Book Store is a basic second-hand book selling site.
+### Book Store is a basic second-hand book selling site.
 Made with .Net 5.0 and React.js

-+There are two diffent login type : members and admins.
++ There are two diffent login type : members and admins.
-+Members can open book advertisements.
++ Members can open book advertisements.
-+The ads can be listed after Admins approve the ad.
++ The ads can be listed after Admins approve the ad.
 +After a member added a new ad on system, this ad will be listed in Admin's Awaiting Approval Page.
 +Approval processes are listing on Approval logs page with process details like Admin Id,date etc.
 +Making ads active or inactive is possible for Members also Members can delete their ads.